Mycroft1891/swift_box/README.md

-This is my Swift repo for all tests.
+This is my Swift repo for my projects